Risk Management

 ① Risk related to natural and other disasters

-In response, our Group tracks risks using the results of hazard maps, risk surveys, etc. about natural disasters at each base, and implements countermeasures, stockpiling, disaster prevention drills, and other preparations during normal times.
+In response, our Group tracks risks using the results of hazard maps, risk surveys, etc. about natural disasters at each base, and implements suppliers mapping, stockpiling, disaster prevention drills, etc. during normal times.
 Additionally, the headquarters (Risk Management Committee) and each base work closely together to further strengthen the crisis management system.

 ② Latent risk related to operations overseas

-Our Group has 126 manufacturing facilities and 105 sales facilities in 28 countries, including regions where there are risks of unexpected changes to laws or regulations, large-scale labor disputes, acts of terrorism, war, or other occurrences that could disrupt social order.
+Our Group has 126 manufacturing and R&D facilities and 101 sales facilities in 28 countries and regions, including regions where there are risks of unexpected changes to laws or regulations, large-scale labor disputes, acts of terrorism, war, or other occurrences that could disrupt social order.

 In response, our Group has established crisis management manuals for our overseas bases and are working to enhance our preparation for unexpected situations.
 At the same time, our Group coordinates closely with the relevant authority in each country and region and work to ensure the safety of the companies and employees in the event of an emergency.
 In addition, our Group is working on gaining recognition as a community-based company not only from the relevant authorities but also from local residents by actively engaging in social contribution activities in each area.